The Need for Action on Equity

 Integrate.
 Build transportation benefit programs into workforce programs, job trainings, or other social services through “wrap around services”; reduce the number of outside referral programs and steps required.

-Invest in direct, professional translation services instead of relying on Google translate, which can be unreliable for accurate translations.
+Ensure all pages are available in many language by investing in direct, professional translation services instead of relying on Google translate, which can be unreliable for accurate translations.

 Mobility and Equity Actions